 Digital elevation models (DEMs) derived from across-track interferometric synthetic aperture radar (InSAR) data are a main data source for mapping the surface elevation and its temporal change over glaciers and ice sheets.
 Single-pass (SP) InSAR systems, such as the TanDEM-X (TDM) mission, are of particular interest for this task as they are not affected by variations in the atmospheric phase delay, ice motion and temporal decorrelation.
 For the analysis and interpretation of InSAR elevation over snow and ice the effects of signal penetration have to be taken into account.
-The surface inferred from uncorrected InSAR elevation data refers to the position of the scattering phase centre in the snow/firm medium, resulting in an elevation bias versus the actual surface (Dall, 2007).
+The surface inferred from uncorrected InSAR elevation data refers to https://doi.org/10.5194/tc-2020-380 Preprint.
+Discussion started: 19 January 2021 the position of the scattering phase centre in the snow/firn medium, resulting in an elevation bias versus the actual surface (Dall, 2007).
 The position and strength of scattering sources in the snow volume and the absorption and scattering losses are main factors defining the depth of the phase centre below the snow surface.
-Backscatter contributions from sources in different depths within a volume scattering medium, observed under slightly-different incidence angles, are causing a speetral wavenumber shift and decorrelation, depending on the interferometric baseline and incidence angle (Gatelli et al., 1994Bamler and Hartl, 1988).
+Backscatter contributions from sources in different depths within a volume scattering medium, observed under slightly different incidence angles, are causing a spectral wavenumber shift and decorrelation (Gatelli et al., 1994).